-My name is Miriam.
 I am a German woman in my thirties.
-I write about the things I like and care about and from my own personal biased perspective — hence the name of the blog: Cherry Picker.
+I write about the things I like and care about and from my own personal (ergo biased) perspective — hence the name of the blog: Cherry Picker.

 My blog will revolve around my interests and the media that I consume.